 We work with the Earthworm Foundation to trace our palm oil and palm kernel oil supply chain to the mill and to the plantation level biannually.
 This helps us better understand if the palm oil we source is linked to areas or palm companies involved in sustainability concerns, such as deforestation, peatland development or exploitation of workers.
 It also enables us to have constructive conversations with our suppliers about environmental and social concerns and how these can be remediated and properly addressed.

-In the first half of 2020, we sourced from seven direct suppliers: AAK, Cargill, FUJI Oil, Gemini, Bunge, ISF and Wilmar.
+In the second half of 2020, we sourced from seven direct suppliers: AAK, Cargill, FUJI Oil, Gemini, Bunge, ISF and Wilmar.

-During this reporting period, we traced 99.6% of our palm volumes to 1,309 mills.
+During this reporting period, we traced 99.8% of our palm volumes to 1,293 mills.
+During this same reporting period, we traced 74.7% of our palm volumes to the plantation level.

 We will continue to provide bi-annual updates on our palm oil tracing efforts on this website and annual updates through our Sustainability Report to give stakeholders visibility into our ongoing progress.
 See our full archive of traceability data and mill lists here.